Temple of Seti I (Abydos): Dorothy Louise Eady

 Dorothy Louise Eady, also known as Omm Sety (16 January 1904 – 21 April 1981), was the keeper of the Temple of Seti I. Eady had fallen down a flight of stairs at the age of three.
 Following this fall, she had awakened and believed that she was the reincarnation of a priestess who committed suicide when she was discovered to be the former lover of Seti.
 In 1956, Eady moved to a small village in Abydos and practiced the Ancient Egyptian religion.
 Following her retirement, she began to give tours through the Temple of Seti.

 Helicopter hieroglyphs

-The retouched and eroded hieroglyphs in the Temple of Seti I which are purported to represent modern vehicles – a helicopter, a submarine, and a zeppelin or plane.
+The so-called "helicopter hieroglyphs" - retouched and eroded hieroglyphs in the Temple of Seti I which are purported to represent modern vehicles – a helicopter, a submarine, and a zeppelin or plane.

 The "helicopter" image results from the carved stone being re-used over time.
 The initial carving was made during the reign of Seti I and translates to "He who repulses the nine [enemies of Egypt]."
 This carving was later filled in with plaster and re-carved during the reign of Ramesses II with the title "He who protects Egypt and overthrows the foreign countries."
 Over time, the plaster has eroded, leaving both inscriptions partially visible and creating a palimpsest-like effect of overlapping hieroglyphs.
 These hieroglyphs have been the subject of pyramidologists.